 Federal Aviation Administration (FAA), Department of Transportation (DOT).

-The FAA is adopting a new airworthiness directive (AD) for certain Airbus Model A330, A340-200, and A340-300 airplanes.
-This AD requires replacing the attachment landing assemblies of certain blow-down panels of the wing leading edges with new, improved landing assemblies.
-This AD results from several reports of full or partial loss of certain blow-down panels of the wing leading edges during flight.
-We are issuing this AD to prevent damage to the airplane and hazards to persons or property on the ground.
+The FAA proposes to adopt a new airworthiness directive (AD) for certain Airbus Model A330, A340-200, and A340-300 airplanes.
+This proposed AD would require replacing the attachment landing assemblies of certain blow-down panels of the wing leading edges with new, improved landing assemblies.
+This proposed AD results from several reports of full or partial loss of certain blow-down panels of the wing leading edges during flight.
+We are proposing this AD to prevent damage to the airplane and hazards to persons or property on the ground.

 FOR FURTHER INFORMATION CONTACT:

 Tim Backman, Aerospace Engineer, International Branch, ANM-116, FAA, Transport Airplane Directorate, 1601 Lind Avenue, SW., Renton, Washington 98055-4056; telephone (425) 227-2797; fax (425) 227-1149.End Further Info End Preamble Start Supplemental Information